nekeal/advent-of-code-2023/README.md

 It will create a `src/aoc/day_<day>` directory with a `__init__.py` and a `test_solution.py` python files.
 It will also create text files for both test and real data in the `data/` directory.

+#### NEW!
+Downloading input data

+Now this template uses [advent-of-code-data](https://github.com/wimglenn/advent-of-code-data) package to download your personal input data.
+To use it you need to set `AOC_SESSION` environment variable to your session cookie value.
+You can find it in your [browser's dev tools](https://github.com/wimglenn/advent-of-code-wim/issues/1) after logging in to the Advent of Code website.

 ### Implementing a solution for a day

 `BaseChallenge` class is provided to help you with the boilerplate code.
 By default, each day's solution inherits